jonathanStrange0/manifest_aggregator_workflow/README.md

 ---

-## License
+## Socket.dev

-MIT or your preferred license.
-Add a `LICENSE` file if you plan to share this publicly.
+Once you have this workflow copying the desired manifest files, you can setup [Socket.dev](https://socket.dev) via the [GitHub App](https://docs.socket.dev/docs/socket-for-github) to watch this repo for commits and PRs.